 Task 4: Get information on how your vendors' business is going

-It is always a good idea to check how the business of individual vendors on the marketplace is going from time to time.
+It is always a good idea to check how the vendor business in the marketplace is going from time to time.
 The store administrator has access to vendor statistics, including:

 See Viewing Vendor Statistics for more information.